 If you have a fire pit that utilizes wood as the primary fuel, expect to experience higher temperatures than using gas.
-When the wood is burn, there are two kinds of heat produce.
+When the wood is burning, there are two kinds of heat produced.

 The first is the flames that occur when the wood is burning.
 The second is radiant heat resulting from glowing fires and logs.